 Payday loans use the borrower’s paycheck to secure funding.
 You can find a payday loan online or find one through an in-person lender.
 These loans are short-term loan options for a few hundred dollars.
 You can get a payday loan with bad credit; however, these loans come with high-interest rates and fees, leading to a cycle of debt.

 Car Title Loans

 Car title loans use a borrower’s vehicle as collateral.
 The loan amount will be based on the value of your car and income rather than your credit score.
-Although these loans may seem convenient for bad credit borrowers, like payday loans, they come with extremely high-interest rates and fees.
+Like payday loans, they come with extremely high-interest rates and fees.
 There is also the possibility of losing your vehicle if you cannot pay back the loan.

 You can get a cash advance through a loan or a credit card.
 Cash advance options are usually fast but are only available for a few hundred dollars.
 On top of that, you may be paying a lot in interest for a small amount of funding.

+If you are considering a pawn shop, you may be wondering how pawn shops determine value.
 When you go to pawn something, a pawn shop will look at several factors like market value, condition, and resale value to determine how much they want to lend.
-The good news is that you never have to accept their offer if you don’t want to.
-And there are alternatives if you need some emergency cash.
+CreditNinja wants you to know that you never have to accept their offer if you don’t want to, and there are alternatives.